 - Criminal records

-- Interviews of people associated with the Board Complaint.
+- Interviews of people associated with the Board Complaint or nursing program.
 (These interviewees can include the patient, nursing director, colleagues, etc.)

 If the Board determines formal disciplinary action is necessary (for instance, failing to report a misdemeanor charge or conviction) it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona Nurse Practice Act.
+It’s the job of the Board to review any complaint alleging a violation within the scope of the Arizona Nurse Practice Act.
 Thus, at an Arizona Nursing Board Meeting the Board will vote to determine the outcome of each investigation.
-The Board can vote on a non-disciplinary outcome or vote to offer the nurse formal discipline, such as:
+The Board (they do not utilize a disciplinary committee) can vote on a non-disciplinary outcome (which is not generally public) or vote to offer the nurse formal discipline, such as:

-- CASE DISMISSAL: The Board may dismiss a case if they determine there wasn’t a violation of the Arizona Nurse Practice Act.
+- CASE DISMISSAL: The Board of Nursing may dismiss a case if they determine there wasn’t a violation of the Arizona Nurse Practice Act.

 - LETTER OF CONCERN: A letter from the Board expressing concern the nurse’s conduct wasn’t ideal.
 However, the conduct doesn’t necessarily violate the Nurse Practice Act.